 8.321.2.32 PSYCHOSOCIAL REHABILITATION SERVICES: To help an adult eligible recipient (18 years and older) who met the criteria of SMI, MAD pays for psychosocial rehabilitation services (PSR).
 PSR is an array of services offered in a group setting through a clubhouse or a classroom and is designed to help an individual to capitalize on personal strengths, to develop coping strategies and skills to deal with deficits, and to develop a supportive environment in which to function as independently as possible.
 Psychosocial rehabilitation intervention is intended to be a transitional level of care based on the individual's recovery and resiliency goals.
+See Subsections A and B of 8.321.2.9 NMAC for MAD general provider requirements.

-- (1) The following agencies are eligible to be reimbursed for furnishing PSR to an eligible recipient: - (a) an IHS facility that meets the licensing requirement of a CMHC but elects not to seek such enrollment; and - (b) a CMHC licensed by DOH. - (2) Agency staff must possess the education, skills, abilities, and experience to perform the activities that comprise the full spectrum of PSR services.
-See Subsection A of 8.321.2.9 NMAC for MAD general provider requirements. - (3) Staffing requirements: - (a) Both clinical services and supervision by licensed practitioners must be in accord with their respective licensing board regulations. - (b) PSR services must meet a staff ratio sufficient to ensure that patients have reasonable and prompt access to services. - (c) In both clubhouse and classroom settings, the entire staff works as a team. - (d) The team must include a clinical supervisor/team lead and can include the following:
+[(1) The following agencies are eligible to be reimbursed for furnishing PSR to an eligible recipient:

+(a) an IHS facility that meets the licensing requirement of a CMHC but elects not to seek such enrollment; and

+(b) a CMHC licensed by DOH.]

+[(2)] (1) Agency staff must possess the education, skills, abilities, and experience to perform the activities that comprise the full spectrum of PSR services.
+See Subsection A of 8.321.2.9 NMAC for MAD general provider requirements.

+[(3)] (2) Staffing requirements:

+(a) Both clinical services and supervision by licensed practitioners must be in accord with their respective licensing board regulations.

+- (b) PSR services must meet a staff ratio sufficient to ensure that patients have reasonable and prompt access to services. - (c) In both clubhouse and classroom settings, the entire staff works as a team. - (d) The team must include a clinical supervisor/team lead and can include the following: